FreeCAD/FreeCAD-documentation/wiki/Design456_Workbench.md

 -   smart Fillet
 -   samrt Chamfer
 -   smart Extrude
+-   smart Extrude Rotate
+-   smart Edge Extend
+-   smart Face Extend
+-   Paint
+-   Hole

 ##### Note:

-Please notice that there is no version released yet for this workbench.
-Intensively development is ongoing and bug is expected on the tools.
+Please notice that there is no released version yet for this workbench.
+Intensively development is ongoing and bug is expected for the tools.
 Don\'t use it on serious document yet.

 ### [FreeCAD GUI Widgets toolkit](FreeCAD_GUI_Widgets_toolkit.md)